masteradios/insta-clone/README.md

 - **Firebase:** The backend relies on Firebase for authentication, real-time database, and storage.

 ## Getting Started
+# Please note that google.json file has been removed for security purposes.Use your own google.json file.
 Follow these steps to get the project up and running on your local machine:

 1. **Clone the Repository:**